 3 Grain Porridge Made with Pumpkin

-If you are new to the porridge world and have not read my ‘How to make porridge using any grain‘ post, check it out.
-You can use the knowledge you gain to modify the pumpkin porridge recipe below with different grains.
+If you are new to the porridge world, read my ‘How to make porridge using any grain‘ post.
+The post will help you adjust the pumpkin porridge recipe below using different grains and seeds.
 Like my other porridge recipes, I made this a 3-grain porridge.
 Using 3 different grains allows for a nice contrast of textures and flavors.

 Here are the grains I use in this porridge with pumpkins and a little about why I chose them: